Meisho Doto: 2001: six-year-old season

 After the race, Yasuda expressed his joy, stating, "I was so happy that I could have quit being a jockey," and when he emerged from the weighing room, applause erupted from the connections and reporters.
 Additionally, Yasuda Isao, who trained Meisho Doto, remarked, "I was frustrated about losing by a narrow margin.
 He was in good condition, and I thought this was his best chance in terms of distance," savouring the victory.
 With this victory, Meisho Doto became a racehorse that brought a G1 win to the owner, Yoshio Matsumoto, for the first time in 28 years.
 Furthermore, it marked the first G1 title for trainer Yasuda and became his only G1 title in his lifetime.

 After winning the Takarazuka Kinen, he entered the autumn's first race, the Tenno Sho (Autumn), as a G1 horse, being the second favourite with odds of 3.4.
 When the race started, the horse expected to lead, Silent Hunter, had a poor start, allowing Meisho Doto to take the lead, followed by the favourite T. M. Opera O and the third favourite Stay Gold forming the leading pack.
 Although Meisho Doto entered the final straight in the lead, he lacked stretch and was passed by T. M Opera O who surged from the centre.
 However, Agnes Digital, who came from the widest outside, overtook both Meisho Doto and T. M. Opera O, with Meisho Doto finishing in third place.

 In the following Japan Cup, the favourite was T. M. Opera O and the second favourite was Jungle Pocket, the Derby winner of that year, while Meisho Doto was running as the third favourite.
 Stay Gold was the fourth favourite, followed by Narita Top Road in fifth.
 The race unfolded with the top horses conserving their energy, and Meisho Doto made a strong push from the inside in the final straight, closing in on the leader.
-With 400 meters remaining, T. M. Opera O took the lead, but Meisho Doto could not fully extend, and Jungle Pocket made a surge from the outside, clinching the victory and becoming the first Derby horse of that year to also win the Japan Cup.
+With 400 meters remaining, T. M. Opera O took the lead, but Meisho Doto could not fully extend, and Jungle Pocket made a surge from the outside, clinching the victory and becoming the first Derby horse to also win the Japan Cup in the same year.
 Meisho Doto finished in fifth place, 0.8 seconds behind the top two.